Protected species in your garden? Here's what to do...

 How to get rid of dormice legally

-If your property features lots of trees or hedgerows bordering fields, then avoid cutting them too often.
+If your property features lots of trees or hedgerows bordering fields, avoid cutting them too often.
 If a dormouse stumbles into your barn, home or garage, then you should not attempt to move it yourself.
 You need a license to handle or move a dormouse.
-The best thing to do is let it find its own way out, or contact a professional who has the appropriate license.
+The best thing to do is let it find its own way out or contact a professional who has the appropriate license.

 Protected species: grasshoppers and crickets

 Grasshoppers and crickets can be found in sunny, grassy areas, including gardens, throughout the summer months.
-These distinctive, orthopteran insects have tube-shaped bodies, six long legs and front antennae that are sensitive to touch, smell and, in some species, sound.
+These distinctive orthopteran insects have tube-shaped bodies, six long legs and front antennae that are sensitive to touch, smell and, in some species, sound.

 How to get rid of grasshoppers and crickets legally